shams-nahid/My-Daily-AWS-Study/public/Cloudfront And Global Accerator/01 Cloudfront.md

 - Cloudfront switch to secondary origin from primary origin if
   - Primary origin fails
   - Primary origin sends `HTTP Fail Status Code`

+### Policies

+Cloudfront can ensure,

+- From client object and request will be encrypted and use https
+- When it comes to send response, if the object is not available in cache, cloudfron will fetch it from origin also in https format
+- To enable both client -> cloudfront -> origin in https, we will need
+  - Viewer Protocol Policy
+  - Origin Protocol Policy